 The Essential Studies faculty offices are located in the Student Success Center (SSC) to provide connected support to all first year students as a strong team alongside Student Success Center staff.
-They also utilize the Learning Lab, which provides support for excellence for all students and is located in the SSC.
-Additionally, the Haozous Sustainability Garden is located behind the Lobby of the Auditorium and provides a hands-on lab space for gardening, alternative building techniques and other activities related to our movement toward a greener campus community.
-Classes are held across campus in various classrooms.
+The Learning Lab provides support for excellence for all students and is located in the SSC.
+The Haozous Sustainability Garden is located behind the Lobby of the Auditorium and provides a hands-on lab space for gardening, creative projects, and other activities related to our movement toward a greener campus community.

-The Essential Studies program provides integrated foundational courses in English, Math, First-Year Seminar, and Science to cultivate skills, knowledge, and practice for studies within each major at IAIA.
+The Essential Studies program provides integrated foundational courses in English, Math, First-Year Seminar, and Science to cultivate skills and knowledge needed for success in each major at IAIA.
 Students who complete Essential Studies courses enter their major departments as empowered learners with skills for lifelong learning.
-Essential Studies contributes to general education requirements..
+Essential Studies provides the majority of general education requirements at IAIA.